How Metallica Brought Me to Faith in God

 The song “The God That Failed” caused an emotional concussion.
 It left me dizzy and disoriented, feeling as if my mind had gone into a tailspin.

 A Quiet Hell

 It didn't match up with anything I had ever been told.

-All my life, I had been told that God had sent His one and only Son to be born of a virgin, and that the Son had willingly died in my place, so that I could spend eternity with Him.
-I had been told that He was all-powerful, that He had things under control – that He, in short, had victory over everything, because He had gotten back up from the grave.
+All my life, I had been told that God had sent His one and only Son to be born of a virgin, and that this beloved Son had willingly died in my place, so that I could spend eternity with Him.
+I had been told that He was all-powerful, that He had things under control--that He had, in short, victory over everything, because He had gotten back up from the grave.